Home / Latin America & Caribbean / Mexico / Mexico City

 Local specialties

-Safety Tips: This more upscale market has better hygiene standards.
-The tostada stand in the center is legendary and safe.
+Safety Tips: This market is known for its well-maintained food stalls.
+The tostada stand in the center is highly popular.
 Explore weekend food stalls in the surrounding plaza too.

 Colonia Roma & Condesa